Skip to main content

 How do I choose the correct eligibility category code on I-612?

-The basis for filing Form I-612 is determined by your eligibility category code.
-It is essential to consult the instructions relevant to your specific eligibility category prior to beginning the application process.
+Your eligibility category code dictates the basis for filing Form I-612.
+Be sure to consult the instructions relevant to your specific eligibility category before you begin the application process.

 Who is eligible to file I-612?

-Should you qualify for an exemption from the electronic payment requirement, it is necessary to complete and file Form G-1651, Exemption for Paper Fee Payment, along with the appropriate payment.
-Before beginning the process, ensure you review the instructions relevant to your specific eligibility category.
+Should you qualify for an exemption from using electronic payment methods, you may need to complete and submit Form G-1651, Exemption for Paper Fee Payment, together with the appropriate payment.
+Be sure to consult the instructions relevant to your eligibility category prior to beginning the process.

 What happens after I submit I-612?